craigbarnes/dte/docs/dterc.md

 Unset fg/bg colors are inherited from highlight color `default`.
 If you don't set fg/bg for the highlight color `default` then terminal's default fg/bg is used.

+If `hi` is run without any arguments, all highlight colors are removed and a very basic set of defaults is then re-applied (see `show include color/reset`).

 `-c`
 :   Do nothing at all if the terminal can't display _fg-color_ and/or